 Credit cards can be a tempting option, especially if you’re in a bit of a financial squeeze, but using your personal card for business purposes can quickly lead to costly fines.

 If you need a credit card for business expenses, look into getting one specifically for that purpose.
 And if you need financial help to launch your business, consider researching available business loans.

 You could also look at your business bank current account to see if you’re still getting the best service possible.
 Check out the best business bank accounts here – some banks offer (time-limited) fee-free banking for switchers.

 This goes for both business and personal use, but it’s worth seeing if there are better deals available, especially if you’ve been with the same provider for a long time.

 It’s also worth re-evaluating whether the type of package you have is right for your needs.
 If you find you’re often going over your call or data allowance, but rarely get through all your texts, for example, you could be costing yourself more in the long run than if you went for a plan with fewer texts but more data and minutes.

 Many companies these days will offer you benefits if you refer other customers to them, whether it’s money off your next order, free giveaways or simply some cashback to say thank you.
 It’s a great way to get extra out of something you’re already using and enjoying.

 If you’ve found a product or service that you like, spreading the word can work out for you both.
-We do have our own refer a friend scheme, if you want to test out how one works – if you’re a Simply Business customer we’ll give you a £50 gift card for every friend you refer to us.
+At Simply Business, we have our own refer a friend scheme – if you’re a Simply Business customer we’ll give you a £50 gift card for every friend you refer to us.
 Your friend will get a £25 gift card, too.